michalorman/spring-rest-archetype/README.md

 The functional tests module allows you to run tests against the real application deployed on real container instead of simulating container in your unit tests.

-While the functional testing may be time consuming process those tests are not run by default.
-You have two options of running tests.
-You can run functional tests as building the project by executing following command from parent module directory:
+While the functional testing is time consuming process functional tests are not run by default (during the normal application build).

+You have two options two run functional tests.
+You can run functional tests while building the project by executing following command from parent module directory:

     $ mvn install -Pfunctional-tests

-Or you can build normally the application navigate to functional tests module directory and execute:
+Or you can build normally the application, navigate to functional tests module directory and execute:

     $ mvn verify

-By default functional tests are executed on Jett 6 container.
+By default functional tests are executed on Jetty 6 container.
 If you rather want to use Tomcat execute one of the following:

     $ mvn install -Pfunctional-tests,tomcat6x